 5. Show some ankle

-For a modern, edgy vibe, it’s fine to wear slightly longer jeans which add a little “stack” of gathered folds at your ankles.
-But to really get the most from your Chelsea boots, we suggest opting for a shorter look that reveals those swanky elastic gussets – it’s all part of the Chelsea chic.
+While it’s fine to wear slightly longer jeans which add a little “stack” of gathered folds at your ankles, for a more modern look we suggest a shorter trouser length that reveals a flash of the swanky elastic gussets when you walk – it’s all part of the Chelsea chic.

 With their inherent style and versatility, it’s easy to see why Chelsea boots have remained a fashion favourite for nearly two centuries.
-Chelsea boots are an ideal option for every occasion, whether you’re going to a classy event, to the office or relaxing in a country pub.
+Chelsea boots are an ideal option for every occasion, whether you’re attending a smart event, heading into the office or relaxing in a country pub.

 How are you wearing your Chelsea boots this winter?
 Share your pictures and tips with us on Facebook – we always love to hear from you!